JustinSalvi/T-Pot-Project/README.md

 ---

 This project is subject to further iterations and refinements.
 Viewer discretion is advised as the findings are based on a controlled environment and may not perfectly emulate real-world operational conditions.

+For more insight on the details of this project, please refer [here!](https://github.com/telekom-security/tpotce)